-That night God gave Daniel a clear vision and he woke up praising God for making him wise and courageous.
-He returned to the man in charge of the execution telling him to call off the execution and take him to the king.
+That night God gave Daniel a clear vision and he woke up praising God for making him wise.
+He woke up and returned to the man in charge of the execution.
+Daniel courageously tells the kings servant to call off the killing of wise men.
+He asks to be presented to the king.
 The king asked Daniel to tell him what his dream meant.
-Daniel wisely replied that no wise man, magician or otherwise had that power, but “there is a God in heaven who reveals mysteries.”(Dan 2:27)

-Daniel told the king the thoughts he had in bed.
-The king saw a weird statue of a man with a head of gold, a chest of silver, bronze hips and legs of iron and his feet were made of clay.
+Daniel wisely replied that no wise man, magician or otherwise had that power, but “there is a God in heaven who reveals mysteries.”(2:27) The king described his dream.
+A weird statue of a man with a head of gold, a chest of silver, bronze hips and legs of iron and his feet were made of clay.
 A hand from the sky was seen cutting a stone out of a mountain and then the hand hurled the stone and it crushed the feet.
 The whole immense statue then tumbled into pieces.
 All the pieces scattered, but the stone that smashed the statue became a mountain.

-The God of heaven has given the king the head of gold and the power to rule.
+Daniel interpreted; The God of heaven has given the king the head of gold and the power to rule.
 An inferior king will rule next, and then a bronze kingdom will overtake him.
 A fourth iron takeover will smash the previous kingdom to bits.
 The crushed feet will dissolve into a mixed kingdom with bits of clay and unbending iron.
 The kingdom will not bond, it will not last.
 Throughout all this turmoil the God of heaven will build a kingdom that will never be destroyed.
 The Ruler of heaven and earth revealed to Nebuchadnezzar all that would occur.

 The king fell on his face in awe.
 Daniel was promoted as governor over Babylon and the chief above all the wise men in the king’s court which included Shadrach, Meshach, and Abednego.
 The handsome youth with a connection to God, qualified him to serve in the king’s palace.

 The king issued a decree that protected these three men from any harm.
 Later, the king had another terrifying nightmare and Daniel was called to interpret it.
 “The tree you saw was you.
-You oh king saw a messenger, a holy one coming down from heaven demanding that the tree be cut down and destroyed leaving the stump.
+You oh king saw a messenger, a holy one coming down from heaven demanding that the tree be cut down and destroyed leaving the stump.”
 The king’s eternal soul was at stake, it was time for him to confess his sins, but he refused.

 After seven years, the king’s sanity was restored and he praised God.
 “Now I, Nebuchadnezzar, praise and exalt and glorify the King of heaven, because everything he does is right an all his ways are just.
 And those who walk in pride he is able to humble.”
-(Dan 4:37)
+(4:37)

 The king’s son Belshazzar hosted a great banquet and ordered that the gold and silver goblets that were taken from the temple in Jerusalem be used to serve his nobles, wives and concubines.
 As they drank they praised the gods of gold, silver, bronze, iron, wood and stone.
 Suddenly the fingers of a human hand wrote on the wall.
 Daniel was summoned to interpret what was written on the wall.
 Daniel stated that Nebuchadnezzar was humbled by God, “But you his son, O Belshazzar, have not humbled yourself, though you knew all this.
 Instead, you have set yourself up against the Lord of heaven.”
-(Dan 5:22)
+(5:22)

-In chapter 12 a time of tribulation and trouble is described.
-Daniel asked “My Lord, what will the outcome of all this be?”
+In chapter 12 a time of trouble is described.
+Daniel asked God: “My Lord, what will the outcome of all this be?”
 He replied, “Go your way, Daniel because the words are closed up and sealed until the time of the end.
 Many will be purified, made spotless and refined, but the wicked will continue to be wicked.
 None of the wicked will understand, but those who are wise will understand.”
-(Dan 12:8)